Samsung/veles/docs/source/manualrst_veles_ubuntu_repositories_setup.rst

 Setting up a local mirror
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This step is needed only if smaug.rnd.samsung.ru is inaccessible from your site.
+This step is needed only if velesnet.ml is inaccessible from your site.
 The easiest way to build a mirror is to install and use `aptly <http://www.aptly.info>`_.
 Besides, you must obtain the  \*.deb files belonging to the repository from some other source, e.g. via email or file sharing though 3-rd party.
 Execute and  carefully read the output::